JosieOnGit/Luniks/Stories/TRAVEL RISK/HEAD TO HEAD - Story.md

 # HEAD TO HEAD - Story
-**2075**.
+The year is **2075**.
 Long after the **United States** collapsed, and PALMER-EDEN had taken over.
 Ever since, the States had rearranged, had been divided and reunited countless times, before reaching the point where they are in the current year.
 PALMER-EDEN had scaled down to just the nation of Illinois, most of the north and northeast was now part of Canada, and the states that revolted against the reign of PALMER-EDEN were met with obliteration, until the formation of the Southern States.
 While still recovering from the loss of life and property, the state of **Florida** seemed to have recovered like nothing happened, with **Cape Canaveral** now serving home to connections on Earth, and connections to Lúniks.
 And for Dáritke, this opens a door for grey market trades.

 ## HEAD TO HEAD - Story
 ### Drafted
 **Mika**, on his most recent mission for **Dáritke**, is sent to **Florida, SS** to close a trade for Neurokicks that they had acquired a few weeks prior.
 Tagging along with the **ELE**, he enters a flight to **Cape Canaveral** and is thereafter planned to go to **Miami** to meet the representative in an older, abandoned factory dating back many decades before.
 Once there, he is instead met with closed doors, and with the age of the factory, has to force himself inside by other means that are not digital, but doing so successfully while waiting for a signal from the representative, he begins a little exploration mission of his own to learn more about the factory, its place in the outskirts of **Miami**, and learns more about the destruction that **PALMER-EDEN** had caused on not just **Florida**, but every State on the Atlantic Coast.

-At the same time, **Gradient** (See: [[Temporary drafts#Reaching Lúniks / TRAVEL RISK - Merger with Cisila]]) is on a mission here with **Hammerhead**, although alone in the factory.
+At the same time, **Gradient** is on a mission here with **Hammerhead**, although alone in the factory.
 The two pick up one another's sounds, and begin to track each other down, before suddenly finding themselves looking down the barrel of each other's pistols.

 ### In with the old
 *"Travellers to: Florida, Southern States.
 Departure in ten minutes."*